pyk/bench/README.md

 - **CPU Counters**: Measures CPU cycles, instructions, IPC, and cache misses directly from the kernel (Linux only).
+- **Argument Support**: Pass pre-calculated data to your functions to separate setup overhead from the benchmark loop.
 - **Baseline Comparison**: Easily compare multiple implementations against a reference function to see relative speedups or regressions.
 - **Flexible Reporting**: Access raw metric data programmatically to generate